 3-D 100% Stacked Column Chart

-Step 1: Select the table which you want to create the chart
+STEP 1: Select the table that you want to create the chart for.

 This is your 3D 100% Stacked Column Chart.